By Lejla Softic

 Ms Nguyen also noted that the project will need reference DNA from close family members to compare with the bone samples from victims.
 An outreach program is envisaged to call on relatives of the missing to donate blood samples to create a reference database.
 However, this will be complicated by the fact that many war victims may have died too young to have had children, and their parents may also be dead, so reference samples will have to come from more distant relatives whose DNA is less similar, she said.

-The Vietnamese scientists observed workflow at ICMP’s laboratories and were briefed on the Identification Data Management System (iDMS), a dedicated software program developed by ICMP to enable large numbers of DNA samples from human remains to be matched with DNA from blood samples supplied by families of the missing.
+The Vietnamese scientists observed workflow at ICMP’s laboratories and were briefed on the Integrated Data Management System (iDMS), a dedicated software program developed by ICMP to enable large numbers of DNA samples from human remains to be matched with DNA from blood samples supplied by families of the missing.
 Among other things, they were also briefed on DNA profile designation and interpretation, database search capacity, DNA matching and DNA statistical calculation using DNA View Software, and ICMP’s Quality Management System and DNA Validation Program.

 The visit of the Vietnamese scientists is a part of ICMP’s effort to help Vietnam build the capacity of institutions and professionals dealing with the issue of missing persons.